 Zebra (Leopard) Shark

-Young juvenile leopard sharks, have a different colour pattern entirely, they have light zebra stripes on a dark background.
-Adult Leopard sharks have been known to reach 3 meters in size.
+Adult Leopard sharks have been known to reach 3 metres in size.
 They have 5 horizontal ridges along their long cylindrical bodies and their spot markings are so varied between adults that it is possible to identify individuals.

 A male zebra shark will chase and bite the females fins during mating.
 He will wrap his body around hers and insert one of his claspers into her cloaca.